This post may contain affiliate links. Please read our disclosure policy.

 Prepare the cake batter (without a blender):

 - Make sure the cream cheese and eggs are at room temperature.
-Mash the cream cheese with sugar until combined.
-Add the pumpkin puree and honey and whisk to mix again.
-Add an egg, one at a time and whisk to combine before adding the next one.
-Add heavy cream and whisk again to combine.
-Lastly, sift in the cornstarch and cinnamon and whisk again to combine
+Beat the cream cheese with sugar using a handmixer or a standmixer with a paddle attachment until combined.
+Add the pumpkin puree, heavy cream and , vanilla extract, and beat to combine.
+Add an egg, one at a time and beat to combine before adding the next one.
+Lastly, sift in the cornstarch and cinnamon and beat briefly to combine everything

 Baking in the oven: